Political Science 224: Politics of the National Parks: The Greater Yellowstone Area

 Nuts and bolts.
 Students will receive three credit hours for this course at the 200 level.
 If you require credit at the 400 level or 500 level, please contact me at email@example.com as soon as possible to make arrangements.

 PS 225 (Environmental Politics) provides helpful background.
 It is offered as a traditional lecture course each fall semester.
 We usually offer an online version in the second eight weeks of each Spring semester, and another online version in Summer Session I or II.
-Students at other universities and non-degree students can enroll.
-PS 224 and PS 225 complement each other well.
+PS 224 and PS 225 complement each other well but PS 225 is not required.

-PS 224 (Politics of the Greater Yellowstone Area) is offered through Continuing Education, so you do not need to be a current University of Illinois student to participate.
-We give priority to Illinois students and alumni, and to students at CIC (Big 10) and Illinois schools.
+While anyone can apply, PS 224 will give priority to Illinois students and alumni, and to students at CIC (Big 10) and Illinois schools.
 International students at Illinois will need a visa extension, which has not posed problems in the past.
 Contact Professor Pahre with questions.

-In addition to summer tuition (see here), participants must pay (1) transportation (see below); and (2) a program fee (historically about $250-$350).
+In addition to summer tuition (see here), participants must pay (1) transportation (see below); and (2) a program fee (probably $300-$400).
 That program fee includes local transportation, lodging, and most meals.
-It assumes tent camping but we can explore using cabins as alternatives.
-This would probably raise costs by $300-$400 with four people per cabin.
+It assumes tent camping to save costs.

-Air fare has historically been about $350-$500, and we arrange a group flight from Chicago O’Hare if there is sufficient demand.
+Air fare has varied considerably ($350-$750).
+We arrange a group flight from Chicago O’Hare if there is sufficient demand.
 We offer low-cost transportation if you want to “hitchhike” on the van from Champaign; we can pick people up along the way along I-74 in Illinois (including the Amtrak station in the Quad Cities) and I-80 in Iowa and Nebraska.
 Hitchhikers will pay about $50 round trip for campground fees and supplies.

 People always ask about what wildlife we’ll see, so I’ve compiled information about past years and my best guesses for the future.

-Applications to participate are available from Pahre at email@example.com .
-We will have a priority deadline of 15 March 2013, with a guaranteed spot secured by a deposit of $100.
+Applications to participate are available from Pahre at firstname.lastname@example.org or at https://uofi.app.box.com/YELL-application.
+We will have a priority deadline of 31 March 2014, with a guaranteed spot secured by a deposit of $100.
 That deposit is fully refundable until about 15 May 2013.
 Depending on space and other logistical issues, there will probably also be a non-priority deadline in April.
 In that later period, we will admit students on a first-come, space available basis.

 About the Instructor

-This will be the fourth time Professor Robert Pahre has led a class to the Greater Yellowstone Area.
-He has also taken students Mammoth Cave National Park three times, once to Great Smoky Mountains National Park, and has taught month-long summer courses in Austria for summer courses on three occasions.
+This will be the fifth time Professor Robert Pahre has led a class to the Greater Yellowstone Area.
+He has also taken students to Mammoth Cave National Park three times, once to Great Smoky Mountains National Park, twice to Indiana Dunes National Lakeshore, and has taught month-long summer courses in Austria for summer courses on three occasions.
 As you can tell, he is a believer in experiential learning programs.
 These experiential courses have been recognized with departmental, college, and campus teaching awards.

 Pahre is an avid hiker and backpacker, and he is trying to be a better photographer.
 Check out his national parks photos on Flickr if you like.
 He has been to Yellowstone about a dozen times.